thespacedoctor/breaker/docs/source/_includes/tutorial.rst

     breaker stats G211117

-will rattle throught the ATLAS and PS1 footprints in cronological order and determine some cummulative stats, including the total sky-area covered (squ. deg.) and the total likelihood covered (in 2-dimensions only):
+will rattle through the ATLAS and PS1 footprints in chronological order and determine some cumulative stats, including the total sky-area covered (squ. deg.) and the total likelihood covered (in 2-dimensions only):

 .. code-block:: bash